10 Tax Benefits of Investing in Rental Properties

 • Professional service fees, such as an accountant or real estate attorney

-Find out more about deductible expenses and how to track them.
+Find out more about deductible expenses for rentals and how to track them.

 2. Deduct Owner Expenses